-The University's net assets increased by \$66.8 million in 2005.
+In 2005, net assets increased by \$66.8 million.
 A major part of that increase resulted from an increase in market value of the University's investments of \$29.3 million.
 Another \$6.8 million of this increase was attributable to grants and gifts that were used to construct, renovate or acquire capital assets.
 In addition, \$12.0 million was received from donors to be added to the University's permanent endowment to generate income that the University will be able to use for specific programs.

 Tuition and fees are reflected net of scholarship allowances.
 Scholarship allowances represent scholarships and fellowships applied to student accounts for tuition and residence fees.
 These scholarships and fellowships are funded through federal and state grant programs and gifts raised by the University.
-The University provided \$111.7 million of a total \$142.3 million of student aid directly to student accounts.
-The remaining \$30.6 million was paid to students and is reflected as scholarship and fellowship expense.
-Scholarship allowances allocated to tuition and fees amounted to \$89.0 million.
-Another \$22.7 million was allocated to residence fees, which are included in auxiliary revenues.
-Tuition and fees, net of scholarship allowances, increased \$22.7 million in 2005.
-The increase resulted primarily from an increase in tuition rates of 8.00% offset by a slight decrease in enrollment and an increase of 4.7% in the scholarship allowance for additional aid awarded to students.
-In 2004, tuition and fees net of scholarship allowances, increased \$26.7 million.
-The increase in 2004 resulted from a 9.4% increase in tuition rates offset by an 11.1% increase in the scholarship allowance.
+The University provided \$114.6 million of a total \$146.3 million of student aid directly to student accounts.
+The remaining \$31.7 million was paid to students and is reflected as scholarship and fellowship expense.
+Scholarship allowances allocated to tuition and fees amounted to \$91.5 million.
+Another \$23.1 million was allocated to residence fees, which are included in auxiliary revenues.
+Tuition and fees, net of scholarship allowances, increased \$25.7 million in 2006.
+The increase resulted primarily from an increase in tuition rates of 8.00% offset by a slight decrease in enrollment and an increase of 3.0% in the scholarship allowance for additional aid awarded to students.
+In 2005, tuition and fees net of scholarship allowances, increased \$22.7 million.
+The increase in 2005 resulted from a 8.00% increase in tuition rates offset by an 4.7% increase in the scholarship allowance.